noelboss/countrymanager/README.md

 ### URLs
-If you use RealUrl use this configuration instead of the standard one:
+If you use realurl use this configuration instead of the standard one:

 	'preVars' => array(
 		array(